Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transportation in Beechboro shows that there are 132 active transport stops currently operating.
-These include both train and bus services.
-There are 15 individual routes serving these stops, which together provide a total of 3099 weekly passenger trips.
+The analysis of public transport in Beechboro shows that there are 132 active transport stops currently operating.
+These stops offer a mix of train and bus services.
+There are 15 individual routes serving these stops, which collectively provide 3,099 weekly passenger trips.

-The accessibility of transport in the area is rated as good, with residents typically located an average of 232 meters from their nearest transport stop.
-Across all routes, there is an average service frequency of 442 trips per day, which equates to approximately 23 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents typically located 232 meters from the nearest transport stop.
+On average, there are 442 trips per day across all routes, equating to approximately 23 weekly trips per individual stop.

 Frequently Asked Questions - Transport